codingforentrepreneurs/Pi-Awesome/how-tos/List Network Devices on Windows with nmap.md

 # List Network Devices on Windows with `nmap`
 Find devices on network with Windows.
+Looking for [macOS or Linux](https://github.com/codingforentrepreneurs/Pi-Awesome/blob/main/how-tos/List%20Network%20Devices%20on%20macOS%20and%20Linux%20with%20nmap.md)?

 ### 1. Download `nmap`